asteasolutions/zod-to-openapi/README.md

 The resulting schema can then be referenced by using `$ref: #/components/schemas/User` in an existing OpenAPI JSON.
 This will be done automatically for Routes defined through the registry.

+Note by default a Zod object will result in `"additionalProperties": true` as per the Open API spec unless using `strict` or `catchall`, this is in contrast to normal Zod object usage where `zod.parse` is used.

 ### Defining routes & webhooks

 #### Registering a path or webhook